 1. Keep A Sense Of Wonder And Admiration

-This is not about a supplement you can take.
-This is about an attitude you can cultivate and enjoy.
+This is not about a supplement– it's about an attitude you can cultivate and enjoy.
 Researchers at the University of California-Berkeley conducted an amazing study that shows a link between positive feelings (especially awe) and good health.1

 In this study, the cytokine Interleukin 6 was found to be lowest in those who experienced the most positive feelings: love, joy, pride, compassion, awe, and amusement.

 It was awe, however, that is especially linked to good health, according to the study’s lead author, Jennifer Stellar.
-It’s that sense of wonder and amazement that you get when you look at a powerful waterfall, a rainbow, or even a lightning storm.
+It’s that sense of wonder and amazement that you get when you look at a powerful waterfall, a rainbow, or even lightning during a thunderstorm.

 This may sound familiar if you have the Osteoporosis Reversal Program.
-The importance of a happy, healthy outlook and its relationship to bone health is discussed at length in Chapter 14 of the Program, “Relax and Have Fun.”
+The importance of a happy, healthy outlook and its relationship to bone health is discussed at length in the Osteoporosis Reversal Program.

-In that chapter, I list 10 steps for getting rid of bone-damaging stress, and one of the steps is to connect with nature.
+In it, there are detailed steps for getting rid of bone-damaging stress, and one of the steps is to connect with nature.
 I don’t know about you, but when I see a breathtaking view, a body of water, a forest, etc., I am in awe at the marvels of nature.
 It’s the perfect remedy for generating that bone-saving sense of wonder.

 2. Laugh Often

-When was the last time you had a really good , deep laugh?
-Many people can’t even remember when they’ve had a true “belly laugh.”
-But you should do it more often, according to a study from Indiana State University.
+When was the last time you had a really good, deep laugh?
+Many of us can’t even remember when we’ve had a true “belly laugh.”
+But we should do it more often, according to a study from Indiana State University.

 3. Limit Your Exposure To Toxins

-There is just no way to avoid toxins completely in our modern world.
-For example, individuals exposed to a dioxin, one of a group of highly toxic chemicals produced as a byproduct in the production of herbicides, paper bleaching, and other industrial processes, exhibited greater frequency of “antinuclear antibodies and immune complexes.”3
+Unfortunately, there is just no way to completely avoid toxins in our modern world.
+For example, individuals exposed to dioxin, one of a group of highly toxic chemicals produced as a byproduct in the production of herbicides, paper bleaching, and other industrial processes, exhibited greater frequency of “antinuclear antibodies and immune complexes.”3

-From dioxins to PCBs, these poisons are, unfortunately, rampant.
+From dioxins to PCBs, these poisons are rampant.
 And the evidence is mounting that these substances – called xenobiotics when found inside the human body – suppress immune function to potentially debilitating degrees.

 Chronic immunosuppression can lead to recurrent fungal, bacterial, and other microbial infections, and a host of other conditions associated with compromised immune function (including some forms of cancer).